 - The Orbix deployment environment is installed on the machine where the demonstration is run. - Orbix has been correctly configured.
-See the Application Server Platform Administrator's Guide for details.
+See the Application Server Platform Administrator's Guide for details. - Your classpath includes the necessary Orbix JAR files ().

 This demonstration assumes that both the client and the server run in the same directory.